swiffo/Text-Mimicry/README.md

 # Text-Mimicry

-Have you ever wondered what sort of text you could randomly generate using the frequencies of letter combinations in Shakespearen plays?
+Have you ever wondered what sort of text you could randomly generate using the frequencies of letter combinations in plays by Shakespeare?
 If not, please take a moment to wonder as the rest of the text assumes that you have ...

 Wonder no more!

-In the following we read 3 Shakespearen plays, counting and storing all N-letter combinations occuring.
+In the following we read 3 plays by Shakespeare, counting and storing all N-letter combinations occuring.
 We then generate a random text by first choosing an N-letter combination with each combination having a probability of being chosen proportional to the number of times in occurred in the plays.
 We then extend this inductively by taking the last N-1 letters of our random text, and choosing the next letter with